rogpeppe/macaroon-cmd/README.md

 	rawbinary	- binary encoded
 Binary formats can only be used with bound macaroons.

 	macaroon new [--expiry duration] op...

-	create new macaroon valid for the given operations, which expires after the given duration from now.
+Create new macaroon valid for the given operations, which expires after the given duration from now.

 	macaroon check [--any] op... [macaroons...]

-	return status indicating whether macaroons are allowed to perform all given operations.
+Return status indicating whether macaroons are allowed to perform all given operations.
 If --any flag is given, print allowed status of all operations.
 All the macaroons should be bound (for example using the use command). e.g. macaroon check read:/usr/bin/x dfvnmdsvflkfdjsnvldksnv dsakhjcsdhjcbsk

 	macaroon discharge macaroon

-	acquire any discharges needed for the undischarged macaroon and print macaroon slice.
+Acquire any discharges needed for the undischarged macaroon and print macaroon slice.

 	macaroon use [--format format] macaroons

-	use macaroons in a request.
+Use macaroons in a request.
 Takes the given macaroons, which must have include all discharges, and prints it in the specified format (default binary).

 	macaroon caveat [-3 location] [--public-key xxxx] macaroon condition

-	adds caveat to macaroon, prints new macaroon. looks up public key of location if not provided (could use local cache)
+Add caveat to macaroon, prints new macaroon. looks up public key of location if not provided
+(could use local cache)

 	macaroon show [--format text|json|binary] macaroons

-	shows macaroons formatted with the given
+Show macaroons formatted with the given format.
-	format.
 If --raw is specified, binary output will not be base64-quoted.

 UNIMPLEMENTED AS YET

 	macaroon newkey

-	generate a new public-private key pair and print it.
+Generate a new public-private key pair and print it.

 	macaroon login

-	logs into the local macaroon root key server.
-Prints export ROOTKEY_MACAROON=xxxxxx
+Log into the local macaroon root key server.
+Prints:

+	export ROOTKEY_MACAROON=xxxxx

 All commands recognize that env var and use it to talk to the server.

 	macaroon discharger json-spec

-	run 3rd party caveat discharge service
-	json spec maps caveat conditions to required operations. you can discharge a caveat condition if the caveat condition matches a pattern and the provided discharge token contains a set of macaroons that allows the associated operations. e.g.
+Run 3rd party caveat discharge service json spec maps caveat conditions to required operations. you can discharge a caveat condition if the caveat condition matches a pattern and the provided discharge token contains a set of macaroons that allows the associated operations. e.g.

 	{
 		condition: "answered-quiz ([a-z]+)",
 		ops: ["answered:\1"],
 	}

 Encrypt macaroons at rest; use a server listening on a unix socket to retrieve and create root keys.
 To obtain access to the server,